IgorKrupenja/vscode-github-soft-theme/README.md

 ## 1.0.1

-- Fix typo in Editor syntax highlighting in Readme.
+- Fixed typo in Editor syntax highlighting in Readme.

 ## 1.0.0